 Dubbed the longest and toughest horse race in the world, the Mongol Derby covers 1000km of Mongolian wilderness.
 In 1224, Chinggis Khaan (more commonly referred to as Genghis Khan) established the world’s first long-distance postal transmission system using a massive network of horse stations spaced from Kharkhorin to the Caspian Sea.
 For 10 days every year in August, the Mongol Derby recreates this legendary system, with riders changing horse every 40km and living with herders or camping under the stars.

-Mongolian horses are known for their strength and stamina.
+Mongol horses are known for their strength and stamina.
 These untiring steeds once carried the all-conquering Mongol warriors halfway across the world!
-Sturdy, fearless and unbelievably tough, these horses are revered in Mongolian culture.
-Riders are allowed to carry only 5kgs of essential survival kit, and the race organisers won’t accept anyone who weights more than 85kgs dressed to ride.
-In the months leading up to the event, around 1400 horses are selected and undergo a Derby training program of regular ridden work to prepare them for the race.
+Sturdy, fearless and unbelievably tough, they are revered in Mongolian culture.
+Riders are allowed to carry only a 5kg of essential survival kit, and the race organisers won’t accept anyone who weighs more than 85kg when dressed to ride.
+In the months leading up to the event, around 1400 horses are selected.
+They undergo a Derby training program of regular ridden work to prepare them for the race.
 The health and safety of the horses is of primary concern to race crew, with vets posted at each station and on call along the way.

-Do you think you have what it takes to complete this race Globetrotters?
+Do you think you have what it takes to ride in the Mongol Derby, Globetrotters?